WibawaKusuma/WibawaKusuma/README.md

 ---

-## 🌟 Proyek Unggulan
+## 🌟 Featured Projects

-Berikut adalah beberapa proyek yang saya banggakan:
+Here are some projects I'm proud to showcase:

 ### 🌐 Portfolio Website
-- 📝 Sebuah portofolio pribadi yang **responsif dan modern**, dirancang untuk menampilkan karya serta keahlian saya secara efektif.
+- 📝 A **responsive and modern personal portfolio** designed to effectively showcase my work and skills.
-- 💻 Dibangun dengan perpaduan **HTML5**, **CSS3**, dan **PHP**, memastikan performa yang optimal.
+- 💻 Built using a blend of **HTML5**, **CSS3**, and **PHP**, ensuring optimal performance.
-- ✨ Menghadirkan fitur interaktif dan desain yang intuitif untuk pengalaman pengguna yang menyenangkan.
+- ✨ Features interactive elements and an intuitive design for a delightful user experience.

 ---

-### 🛍️ E-commerce Platform dengan CodeIgniter
+### 🛍️ E-commerce Platform with CodeIgniter
-- 🛒 Platform e-commerce **berfitur lengkap** yang mencakup manajemen produk, keranjang belanja, dan integrasi sistem pembayaran.
+- 🛒 A **full-featured e-commerce platform** encompassing product management, shopping cart functionality, and payment system integration.
-- 🛠️ Dikembangkan menggunakan **CodeIgniter** untuk *backend* yang robust dan **Bootstrap** untuk *frontend* yang cepat.
+- 🛠️ Developed using **CodeIgniter** for a robust *backend* and **Bootstrap** for a fast *frontend*.
-- 🚀 Dirancang untuk skalabilitas dan performa tinggi, ideal untuk kebutuhan bisnis online.
+- 🚀 Engineered for scalability and high performance, making it ideal for online businesses.

 ---

-### 📱 Aplikasi Manajemen Data dengan React Native
+### 📱 Data Management Application with React Native
-- 📊 Sistem **manajemen inventaris dan data** yang efisien, cocok untuk kebutuhan internal atau personal.
+- 📊 An efficient **inventory and data management system**, perfect for internal or personal use.
-- ⚙️ Dibangun menggunakan **React Native**, menawarkan arsitektur ringan dan performa aplikasi yang responsif.
+- ⚙️ Constructed with **React Native**, offering a lightweight architecture and responsive application performance.
-- ✅ Menyediakan implementasi **CRUD (Create, Read, Update, Delete)** yang intuitif dan antarmuka pengguna yang *user-friendly*.
+- ✅ Provides intuitive **CRUD (Create, Read, Update, Delete)** implementation and a *user-friendly* interface.

 ---

-## 👋 Mari Terhubung!
+## 👋 Let's Connect!

-Saya selalu terbuka untuk diskusi, kolaborasi, atau sekadar berbagi ide.
-Jangan ragu untuk menghubungi saya melalui platform berikut:
+I'm always open to discussions, collaborations, or simply exchanging ideas.
+Feel free to reach out to me through the following platforms:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/WibawaKusuma)
 [![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/WibawaKusuma)